Can you tell us how you came to explore surrogacy as an option to start your family?

 - - Waiting to be chosen by a surrogate as some people never get chosen, the unknown!

 Were there unexpected costs or financial challenges to starting your family - and how did you navigate them?

-What was the toughest or most confronting thing you encountered during the process, what hurdles did you have to overcome?
+What was the toughest or most confronting thing you encountered during the process?

 If you could go back and do anything differently in your family-building journey, what would it be and why?

-What needs to change around surrogacy laws in Australia to make this process easier and less expensive in your opinion?
+What needs to change around surrogacy laws in Australia to make this process easier and less expensive?

-What advice would you give to others in the LGBTQ+ community who are exploring surrogacy - what words of wisdom or encouragement would you share with them?
+What advice would you give to others who are exploring surrogacy - what words of wisdom or encouragement would you share with them?